cluffa/cluffa.github.io/index.md

 ### - *Scraping the IWF Website for Event Results And Athlete Data*

 The repository is [github.com/cluffa/IWF_data](https://github.com/cluffa/IWF_data).
 I scraped many pages for all event results and athlete stats from the International Weightlifting Federation's website.
-I used the beautifulsoup package in python.
-See README for page links.
+I used python for scraping and cleaned the data in R. I plan to do an analysis on certain topics such as going up in weight after a failed attempt, chosing an opening weight, comparison of countries, and predicting PED use.

 ## **Machine Learning**